 Will taking duloxetine have any long-term effect on my baby’s behavior and development?

 There are no studies at this time looking at long-term effects.
 This does not mean that there is a risk or no risk and studies are needed.

 Yes.
 Duloxetine is found in breast milk, usually only a very small amount.
 No reports have described harmful effects in breastfed infants.
 More studies are needed to determine if taking duloxetine while breastfeeding has any effects on children.

-It is always wise to watch babies exposed through breastmilk for side effects such as sleepiness, especially in young, exclusively breastfed infants.
-Please talk to your health care provider for suggestions if you feel your baby is showing side effects due to your use of duloxetine.
+It is always wise to watch babies exposed through breastmilk for side effects such as sleepiness, or poor weight gain, especially in young, exclusively breastfed infants.
+Please talk to your healthcare provider for suggestions if you feel your baby is showing side effects due to your use of duloxetine.